 - Use cover crops like beans or peas to protect your soil.
 Cover crops will keep the soil in place and, before they seed, you can cut them down and let them stay there to decompose and feed your soil.

 - Take a walk through the forest and you will see a prime example of plant stacking.
 Trees are the top layer, shrubs grow below them, then herbaceous plants then ground covers.
 Vines grow up through the mix.
 Mother Nature knows what she’s doing.
 By stacking the plants, you can utilize your space more efficiently and produce more with limited space.
 Plant stacking also makes maximum use of the natural elements, such as sun and water and helps to provide protection from the wind.

-Succession Planting – Planting in succession as each crop’s growth season ends
+Succession Planting – Planting in succession as each crop’s growing season ends

 - Mother Nature grows plants to replace others as they die off.
 This protects the soil and gives an unending supply of produce.
 Organize your Permaculture garden so that you are planting new plants when the existing ones are at the end of their production cycle.
 You will always keep plants growing, protecting your soil, and you will spend less time waiting for the next crops to come in.